preeti-me/A-Volumetric-Saliency-Guided-Image-Summarization-for-RGB-D-Indoor-Scene-Classification/README.md

  You can download the NYU depth v2 dataset from https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html

 # Code
-seg_as_newimg: extract each segment as a new image by masking and zero padding the original RGB image.
+seg_as_newimg.m : extract each segment as a new image by masking and zero padding the original RGB image. volumetric_saliency.m : Volumetric saliency map prediction.
+Visual_summ.m : Generate saliency-guided image summary.